 and mildly rooty/rocky singletrack:

-I was delighted to find that I could stand on the pedals and hump over steep ramps and roots without losing grip.
-Pretty darn impressive; not sure I could have done that with the Clements.
+I was delighted to find that I could stand on the pedals and power over steep ramps and roots without losing grip.
+Pretty impressive; not sure I could have done that with the Clements.
 Schwalbe’s rubber compound has got some serious black magic.
-All the more impressive when you take into account that I mounted these tubeless tires with tubes, at roughly 55 and 60 PSI (after letting five or so pounds out for the trail, which wasn’t necessary for stickiness purposes but did smooth the ride a bit).
+All the more impressive when you take into account that I mounted these tubeless tires with tubes.
 Just imagine the joy when tubeless!

-The only places they’ve lost a bit of grip has been on marbly-over-hard-pack, seriously rutted tracks, or wet roots yet, but hey, even my 2.24-inch Maxxis Ardents lose their footing at that point.
+The only places they’ve lost a bit of grip has been on marbly-over-hard-pack and wet roots, but hey, even my Maxxis Ardent mountain bike tires lose their footing at that point.

 * * *If I’m planning a long ride with truly nasty surfaces, I can easily switch back to the Clements for a bit more footprint—but I’m not sure I will.
 Could the G-One be the all-surface solution I’ve been dreaming of?